-In addition to the text, I will assign readings from articles.
-These additional readings will be available by link on the course's WebTycho site.
+In addition to the texts, I will assign readings from articles and movies available on the Internet.
+These additional items will be available by link on the course's private website:

-Requirements:
+Requirements

 In addition to attending every class period, students are expected to deport themselves as professionals.
-This means that all readings, extensive though they may be, are read and digested; questions about the materials are formulated; and extensions to the topics to be covered are considered.
-There are weekly assignments, online participation requirements, class discussion requirements, and a variety of in-class exercises designed to force you to grapple with some of the complexities of terrorism research.
+This means that all readings and videos, extensive though they may be, are read, watched, and digested; questions about the materials are formulated; and extensions to the topics to be covered are considered.
+There are weekly assignments, online requirements, class discussion requirements, and a variety of in-class exercises designed to force you to grapple with some of the complexities of terrorism research.
 There is also a single examination.